LinnierGames/My-Simple-App/README.md

 - invalid addresses are displayed in a separate section
 - **Note**: the weather data is mocked locally through a custom URLSession class [here](https://github.com/LinnierGames/My-Simple-App/blob/weather-app/My%20Simple%20App/URLSession%2BFake.swift)

+### Todo app

+- TBD

+### Chat app

+- TBD

+### Got an idea for a project?

+Reach out to me on LinkedIn and we can chat about creating a branch with the project so you can upload your project.
+The project idea doesn't have to be iOS.
+It could be:

+- Express backend API
+- web app writen with Angular
+- even an Android app 🙃

 # How to submit your revision

 1. fork this repo to your GitHub